 At first, Kate didn’t think anything of it.
 Instead, she allowed herself to admire the curtain of ivy that grew along the wall to her right as she climbed the stairs.
 It looked like a rustling tapestry of golds and reds.
-Kate also recalled how sore her legs were, for she had to push down on the with every step.
-She really ought to have a talk to Bull about trading out some physical training for magical training.
-Since the battle at Haven, Kate’s powers had grown stronger, but slippery somehow.
-When Corypheus had tried to take the mark, he instead had locked it into place more fully upon her hand.
-It allowed her to cast old spells, but they seemed to shoot out of control now.
-If only Kate could figure out how to channel that power more effectively…
+Kate’s legs ached with every step.
+She really ought to have a talk with Bull about trading out some physical training for magical training.
+As nervous as she was about testing out the mark’s new powers…

 It was then that Kate noticed the quiet.
 The upper courtyard was deserted.
 She heard no one talking, no carts creaking, no hammers pounding on some building project or other.
 Kate was about to ask, “Where is everyone?” but Cassandra continued up the steps that led into Skyhold’s crumbling great hall.
 Kate hurried after.
-Just as she reached the landing of the entry staircase - Kate saw them:
+Just as she reached the landing, Kate saw them:

 Every person in Skyhold was gathered in the courtyard below.

-Well, every person except Cassandra, who stood beside her, and Leliana, who slowly descended the steps from above.
+Well, every person except Cassandra, who stood beside her, and Leliana, who now stood before Kate.
 The spymaster held an elaborate sword across her outstretched hands, offered like a gift.
 Kate slunk back a step, expecting Cassandra to take the sword.
 Swords were Cassandra’s milieu, after all.
 But Cassandra turned to look at Kate.
 So did Leliana.
 In fact, everyone was looking at Kate.